This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Mourning Dove Reproduction and Survival

-You’ll find that mourning doves are prolific breeders, raising multiple broods each season with remarkable dedication.
+You’ll find that mourning doves are prolific breeders, producing multiple clutches of two eggs each year.

 Breeding and Nesting Habits of Mourning Doves

-- Tip: Avoid ground feeders to reduce predator risk.
+- Helpful Hint: Avoid ground feeders to reduce predator risks.

 Clutch Size and Frequency of Mourning Doves